Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

 ```

 ### Life Cycle
-In RocksDB, each SST file has a corresponding Bloom filter.
-It is created when the SST file is written to storage, and is stored as part of the associated SST file.
-Bloom filters are constructed for files in all levels in the same way (Note blooms of the last level could be optionally skipped by setting `optimize_filters_for_hits`).
+When configured in RocksDB, each SST file is created with a Bloom filter, embedded in the SST file itself.
+Bloom filters are generally constructed for files in all levels in the same way, except that the last level can be skipped by setting `optimize_filters_for_hits`, and overriding `FilterPolicy::GetBuilderWithContext` [offers customizability](https://github.com/facebook/rocksdb/wiki/RocksDB-Bloom-Filter#customize-your-own-filterpolicy).

-Bloom filters may only be created from a set of keys - there is no operation to combine Bloom filters.
-When we combine two SST files, a new Bloom filter is created from the keys of the new file.
+Because of different sizes and other Bloom filter limitations, SST Bloom filters are not generally compatible with each other for optimized AND/OR composition.
+Even when we combine two SST files, a new Bloom filter is created from scratch with the keys of the new file, in part to ensure predictable bits/key and, thus, false positive rate.

 When we open an SST file, the corresponding Bloom filter is also opened and loaded in memory.
 When the SST file is closed, the Bloom filter is removed from memory.
 To otherwise cache the Bloom filter in block cache, use: `BlockBasedTableOptions::cache_index_and_filter_blocks=true,`.

 ### Block-based Bloom Filter (old format)

-A Bloom filter may only be built if all keys fit in memory.
-On the other hand, sharding a bloom filter will not affect its false positive rate.
+With this API, a Bloom filter could only be built if all keys fit in memory.
+On the other hand, sharding keys across bloom filters does not affect the overall false positive rate if each filter is sized for the number of keys added.
 Therefore, to alleviate the memory pressure when creating the SST file, in the old format a separate bloom filter is created per each 2KB block of key values.
 Details for the format can be found [here](https://github.com/facebook/rocksdb/wiki/Rocksdb-BlockBasedTable-Format#filter-meta-block).
 At the end an array of the offsets of individual bloom blocks is stored in SST file.

 At read time, the offset of the block that might contain the key/value is obtained from the SST index.
 Based on the offset the corresponding bloom filter is then loaded.
 If the filter suggests that the key might exist, then it searches the actual data block for the key.